emielkwakkel/emielkwakkel.nl-vue/content/en/blog/deliver-value-using-lerna.md

 ---

 ## How a monorepository driven architecture powered by Lerna can deliver more value

-**Big organisations are increasing their efforts to adjust to demanding markets and focus on high quality customer journeys.
-In a time where startups, freed of collected technological complexity caused by years of iterative development, are disrupting the markets, organisations have to step up their game.
-By taking a modern approach time spent on maintaining the whole development environment and supporting tooling can be cut.**

 In this article I'll give you an in-depth frontend perspective on how a Lerna based monorepo will enable you to regain focus on delivering added value to your customers.